+The members of the committee will be appointed by the Vice President for Research and Innovation.
+The University Chemical Hygiene Officer will serve as executive secretary to the committee.
+While the initial appointments have staggered end dates, succeeding appointments will be for three years.
+Reappointments are permissible.

+The ILSC shall have the following members:

+That was replaced with:

 1. Committee Function

 a.
-The Vice President for Research and Innovation of Texas Tech University shall appoint the Chair of the Institutional Laboratory Safety Committee (ILSC) who, in turn, will appoint the members of the ILSC
+The Vice President for Research & Innovation (VPR) of Texas Tech University shall appoint the Chair of the Institutional Laboratory Safety Committee (ILSC) who, in turn, will appoint the members of the ILSC.

 b.
 The ILSC is a faculty-led committee charged with improving the safety culture in research facilities, art studios, teaching facilities, and field research sites.
 The committee focuses on both human health protection and hazardous risk reduction in these facilities.

 c.
-The 16-person committee, in part, will establish policies and procedures based on current best practice by a number of national professional groups.
+The committee, in part, will establish policies and procedures based on current best practices by a number of national professional groups.

 d.
-This committee will serve as a faculty-led committee to improve the safety culture in research facilities such as laboratories, art studios, and field research sites.
-It will focus on both human health protection and hazardous risk reduction in these facilities.
-It will establish policies and procedures in accordance with current practices included in the National Research Council's (NRC) Prudent Practices for Handling Hazardous Chemicals in the Laboratories, the Center for Chemical Process Safety's Guidelines for Hazard Evaluation Procedures, the American Chemical Society's Safety in the Academic Chemistry Laboratory guide, and the U.S. Chemical Safety Board (CSB) case study on the January 7, 2010, laboratory accident in the Texas Tech University Department of Chemistry and Biochemistry.
+This committee will establish policies and procedures in accordance with current practices included in the National Research Council's (NRC) Prudent Practices for Handling Hazardous Chemicals in the Laboratories, the Center for Chemical Process Safety's Guidelines for Hazard Evaluation Procedures, the American Chemical Society's Safety in the Academic Chemistry Laboratory guides (for university students and for faculty and administrators), and recommendations in the 2014 Consensus Report from the National Research Council, Safe Science: Promoting a Culture of Safety in Academic Chemical Research.
 It also will apply regulations established by the Occupational Safety and Health Administration (OSHA) and Texas Commission on Environmental Quality (TCEQ), and recognized prudent practices for risk and hazard management, chemical use, transport, storage, and disposal.

+2. ILSC Appointment and Composition

+The members of the committee will be appointed by the VPR.
+The University Chemical Hygiene Officer will serve as executive secretary to the committee.
+While the initial appointments have staggered end dates, succeeding appointments will be for three years.
+Reappointments are permissible.

+The ILSC shall have the following members: